-&lt;sup>63 Some industries are subject to special legal requirements for the preservation of information for specific periods by law or regulation.
+^{64.} Some industries are subject to special legal requirements for the preservation of information for specific periods by law or regulation.
 Those requirements are outside the scope of this discussion.

-- Electronic Communications and Social Media Policies.
-Many companies permit the use of personal devices on company networks and premises.
-Others prohibit the use of personal devices but permit commingling of personal and business information on corporate-issued devices and cloud storage, including the use of third-party communication platforms such as WeChat and WhatsApp.
-The approach may differ by region within a multinational company where privacy and data governance laws differ and impose regional constraints on such policies and practices.
 Whatever framework a company adopts, customized policies and processes should be developed to ensure adequate security and protection of company data, including trade secret information.
-This framework should also balance the personal controls from widespread use of such applications on company devices. - Human resources and compensation policies and procedures.
-There are also practical steps that • human resources personnel can take to promote trade secret protection and compliance when employees and contractors begin and finish their work for the company.
-Offer letters, employee covenants, and onboarding processing can also be used to emphasize both the company's policy and intent not to disclose, use, or learn any confidential information or trade secrets of prior employers, flag potential conflicting confidential information knowledge of a particular employee's former employer, and trigger management of the issue.
+This framework should also balance the personal convenience of messaging apps with the corresponding lack of visibility and controls from widespread use of such applications on company devices.

+Human resources and compensation policies and procedures.
+There are also practical steps that human resources personnel can take to promote trade secret protection and compliance when employees and contractors begin and finish their work for the company.
+Offer letters, employee covenants, onboarding processing can also be used to emphasize both the company's policy and intent not to disclose, use, or learn any confidential information or trade secrets of prior employers, flag potential conflicting confidential information knowledge of a particular employee's former employer, and trigger management of the issue.
 It can be useful to conduct onboarding training about trade secrets, confidentiality, and the program aspects applicable to the employee.
 Involving senior managers in the training programs can emphasize the company's commitment to the program (in other words, it is not just "make work"); involving lower-level employees in the training programs can help identify practical challenges or recurring questions.
 Documenting that staff has undergone training is a useful and often compelling step in enforcement proceedings.
 Exit interviews and procedures are also useful to ensure that (a) company documentation and equipment have in fact been returned and (b) the employee is reminded and has acknowledged (sometimes in a separation agreement) his or her ongoing obligations to maintain the confidentiality of the company's trade secrets and other information.
-Some companies also tie incentive compensation to employees' completion of ongoing training on trade secret protection, or other compliance metrics. - Remote work policies.
+Some companies also tie incentive compensation to employees' completion of ongoing training on trade secret protection, or other compliance metrics.

+Remote work policies.
 Increasingly, particularly resulting from the COVID-19 pandemic, employees are working remotely and in less traditional workplaces.
-This could result in a variety of working situations, from a home office, to the home's kitchen, to a "rent-a-space" desk in a shared work environment, to hotel rooms and hotel common areas, to the road, including cars, trains, planes, rest stops, airports, and restaurants.
+This could result in a variety of working situations, from a home office, to the home's kitchen, to a "renta-space" desk in a shared work environment, to hotel rooms and hotel common areas, to the road, including cars, trains, planes, rest stops, airports, and restaurants.
 These changes require a different approach to security and trade secret protection.
-Companies should consider questions such as: how safe is the internet access available to the employee?; who is present when or where he or she is working?; how easily could other people see, learn, or steal information?; how secure are the employee's devices (computer, phone, tablet) when not in use?; should the remote worker have his or her own locking file cabinet or shredder for physical document storage or destruction?; should the company collect corporate-issued devices and hard-copy documents via mail or require drop-off, and adapt its exit processes accordingly?
+Companies should consider questions such as: how safe is the internet access available to the employee; who is present when or where he or she is working; how easily could other people see, learn, or steal information; how secure are the employee's devices (computer, phone, tablet) when not in use; should the remote worker have his or her own locking file cabinet or shredder for physical document storage or destruction; should the company collect corporate-issued devices and hard-copy documents via mail or require drop-off, and adapt its exit processes accordingly.
 Companies can then develop or provide appropriate policies, tools, equipment, guidance, and training to help employees protect trade secrets in these circumstances.